-Preparing your pool for the winters is an important step in pool maintenance.
-Most of the people ignore this step because they don’t realize the importance of the same.
+Preparing your pool for the winter is an important step in pool maintenance.
+Most of people ignore this step because they don’t realize the importance of the same.
 The process of winterization ensures that your pool is well-protected during the harsh winters and freezing climates so that you can re-open it in the spring or summer and find it in good condition.
-When you don’t winterize well, your pool is prone to damages, algae-growth, and other debris deposits.
-It will take you a lot of time, effort and money to clean out these deposits when you reopen your pool.
-Here are some of the most important points that you have to remember while winterizing your above ground pool:
+When you don’t winterize well, your pool is prone to damage, algae growth, and other debris deposits.
+It will take you a lot of time, effort, and money to clean out these deposits when you reopen your pool.
+Here are some of the most important points that you have to remember while winterizing your above-ground pool:

 1. Have All The Accessories That You Need For Closing Your Pool Handy